ConvertAPI/docs/http-response-status-codes.md

   * `50010` File link is set incorrectly.
 Url or File Id must be set.

 ### Throttle failure
-* `502 Bad Gateway` Request rejected due to rate limits.
+* `503 Service Unavailable` Request rejected due to rate limits.
 Retry is available after a few seconds.